nohal/dashboardsk_pi/README.md

 ### Sanitizers support

 To configure the build to enable sanitizer support, run cmake with `-DSANITIZE=<comma separated list of sanitizers>, eg. `cmake -DSANITIZE=address ..` to enable the adderess sanitizer reporting memory leaks.

+## Credits

+- Thanks to Alec Leamas, Mike Rossiter, Kees Verruijt, Jon Gough and others from whose plugin related work this plugin reuses bits and pieces.
+- Thanks to Dave for OpenCPN